 What is R-32?

-R-32 refrigerant may be familiar to some, as it – along with R-125 – is a 50/50 blend that makes up the R410A refrigerant which is widely in use in newer HVAC systems in the US.
+R-32 refrigerant may be familiar to some, as it makes up 50% of the R410A refrigerant which is widely in use in newer HVAC systems in the US.

 The refrigerant otherwise known as difluoromethane is an HFC that is frequently replacing other chemicals like R410A thanks to its lower GWP.
 Like R410A, R-32 carries zero ODP, but it has just one-third the GWP.